What should your glucose levels be? The 2026 Levels Guide to healthy blood sugar ranges

 How can CGM help you maintain optimal glucose levels?

 It is common for your glucose levels to increase after a meal: you just ate food that may contain glucose, and now your body is working on getting it out of the bloodstream and into the cells.
-We know that we want to prevent excessive spiking of glucose levels because studies show that high post-meal glucose spikes over 160 mg/dL are associated with higher cancer rates.
-Spikes are also associated with heart disease.
-Repeated high blood glucose spikes after meals contribute to inflammation, blood vessel damage, insulin resistance, increased risk of diabetes, and weight gain.
-Additionally, the data shows that the big spikes and dips in glucose are more damaging to tissues than stable high blood sugar levels.
-Therefore, you should strive to keep your glucose levels as steady as possible, at a low and healthy baseline level, with minimal variability after meals.
+We know that we want to prevent excessive spiking of glucose levels because studies show that frequent, sustained, and high post-meal glucose spikes (>160 mg/dL) are associated with increased risk for cancer, heart disease, inflammation, blood vessel damage, insulin resistance, increased risk of diabetes, and weight gain.
+Additionally, the data shows that the variability---big spikes and dips---is potentially more damaging to tissues than stable high blood sugar levels.
+Therefore, while you shouldn't expect your glucose curve to be a flat line, it's ideal to aim for gently rolling hills instead of sharp mountains---keep your glucose levels as steady as possible, at a healthy baseline level, with minimal variability after meals.

 Keeping your glucose levels constant is more complicated than just following a list of "eat this, avoid that" foods.
 Each person has an individual response to food when it comes to their glucose levels; studies have shown that two people can have different changes in their glucose levels after eating identical foods.
 The difference can be pretty dramatic.
 One study found that some people had equal and opposite post-meal glucose spikes in response to the same food.